 The Suncoast Black Arts Collaborative was established in the Spring of 2017 in Sarasota, Florida.
 In April 2020, the organization received its 501c3 non-profit status.

-The organization was started with a small group of like-minded friends interested in advocating greater exposure of African American arts, artists and art collectors throughout the Suncoast Arts community.
-We also collaborated to provide educational forums/symposia to expose students and art patrons to the work of African American artists.
+The organization was started with a small group of like-minded friends interested in advocating greater exposure to artists of African descent, artists and art collectors throughout the Suncoast Arts community.
+We also collaborated to provide educational forums/symposia to expose students and art patrons to the work of artists of African descent.
 Our goals have been to ignite a greater interest in African American arts in this and our neighboring Suncoast communities.

-Our intent is to join with local museums, art centers and galleries like: Art Center Sarasota, The Ringling Museum, The Sarasota Art Museum, St. Petersburg Museum of Fine Art, Polk Museum of Art, The Hermitage Artist Retreat, the Sarasota Board of Education and others, to pursue joint projects and collaborations to expand the horizons for African American artists and collectors.
+Our intent is to join with local museums, art centers and galleries like: The Ringling Museum, The Sarasota Art Museum, St. Petersburg Museum of Fine Art, Polk Museum of Art, The Hermitage Artist Retreat, Florida Studio Theatre, Sarasota Ballet, Circus Arts Conservatory, Sarasota Opera, Sarasota Contemporary Dance, the Sarasota Board of Education and others, to pursue joint projects and collaborations to expand the horizons for artists of African descent and collectors.

 The following are programs and efforts we have already sponsored or co-sponsored: